dwhieb/dissertation/README.md

 This readme documents that process from [Stage 3: Data Collection](#stage-3-data-collection) through [Stage 6: Data Description & Analysis](#stage-6-data-description--analysis).
 Discussion of the theoretical prerequisites and qualitative analysis of the data may be found in my dissertation document, downloadable [here][dissertation].

+### Technical Prerequisites

+#### Node.js

+Since my preferred programming language is JavaScript, the scripts for this project are written in Node.js, software that allows JavaScript to be run on a local computer.
+Once Node is installed on your computer, any Node script can be run from the command line with the command `node script.js`.

+Node also comes with the Node Package Manager (npm), which allows you to install packages that other programmers have written in Node.
+Any public package in the npm registry may be installed by running `npm install package-name` from the command line. npm also allows you to run scripts within a project from the command line.
+For example, this project has a script called `copy-pdf`, which copies the compiled LaTeX PDF from `src/main.pdf` to `dissertation.pdf`.
+These project-specific scripts can be run on the command line following the format `npm run copy-pdf`.

+For more information about Node.js and npm, visit the [Node.js][Node] and [npm][npm] websites.

+You will need to download Node and npm in order to run most of the scripts in this project.
+You can download both pieces of software from the [Node.js web page][Node].
+Be sure to download the `Current` version rather than the `LTS` version; otherwise some scripts may not work correctly.

+#### Cloning this Repository

+In order to run the scripts in this project yourself, or use them with new data, you will need to follow these steps:

+1. <dfn>Clone</dfn> this repository (copy it to your local machine).
+Instructions for cloning a repository may be found [here][cloning].

+1. Install the necessary packages for this project by navigating to the root folder of this project in the command line and running `npm install`.

 ### Stage 3: Data Collection

 <!-- This section summarizes how to obtain each of the original data sets used in this study. -->